german-easy-to-read/statements/_pages/faq.md

 # Frequently asked questions

+## Can I only participate in Subtask 1 (Identifying Number of Statements)?
+Yes, you can participate in both subtasks or only in Subtask 1.
+If you only want to participate in Subtask 1, please add an empty statement_spans column to your prediction file.
+In this case, the statement spans will be considered as null.

+## Can I only participate in Subtask 2 (Identifying Segments of Statements)?
+No, Subtask 2 is dependent on Subtask 1.
+You cannot only participate in Subtask 2.
+But, it is possible to submit your results only to Subtask 1.

 ## What tools are allowed to solve the task?
   All technological solutions are welcome.
 To foster scientific reproducibility, we encourage you to use open-source software and data solutions whenever possible.
 Nevertheless, we don't prohibit using any tool, software, or model.